-- > Name: Set a name for the entry. - Enable: Select Enable option to take this entry effect. - Interface: Assigned a specific Wan Service for this QoS queue entry. - Precedence: Specify precedence for this QoS queue entry. - DSL Latency: Select latency path for the type of data transmission, only Path0 is available for this Router.
+- Name: Set a name for the entry. - Enable: Select Enable option to take this entry effect. - > Interface: Assigned a specific Wan Service for this QoS queue entry. - Precedence: Specify precedence for this QoS queue entry. - DSL Latency: Select latency path for the type of data transmission, only Path0 is available for this Router.

-After you specify the condition, click Save/Apply to save the entry.
+After you specify the condition, click Save/Apply to save the entry and then you will see you settings as shown in Figure 4-43.

-- 1) Lower integer values for precedence imply higher priority for this queue relative to others. - 2) The queue entry configured here will be used by the classifier to place ingress packets appropriately.
+- Lower integer values for precedence imply higher priority for this queue relative to others. - 2) The queue entry configured here will be used by the classifier to place ingress packets appropriately.